John William Strutt, 3rd Baron Rayleigh: Religious views

-He held an interest in parapsychology and was an early member of the Society for Psychical Research (SPR).
+Rayleigh held an interest in parapsychology and was an early member of the Society for Psychical Research (SPR).
 He was not convinced of spiritualism but remained open to the possibility of supernatural phenomena.
 Rayleigh was the president of the SPR in 1919.
 He gave a presidential address in the year of his death but did not come to any definite conclusions.